Sodium-vapor lamp: Low-pressure sodium

+Another later development was the SOX-PSG (Philips Solid-state Getter) lamp by Philips, which introduced an drastically different getter (meant to maintain a perfect vacuum) system to prevent leaks that could cause early failures in standard SOX lamps and thus intended to have a more reliable and long-lasting life for the end user.
+They also employed a refined thermal design for greater efficacy and durability.
+Some (mainly early-mid production) examples are usually identified by their blue bayonet caps, though later examples retained the normal red ones.
+SOX-PSG lamps were produced only in the 35 W and 55 W ratings, with the 36 W SOX-E being the only energy efficient/Economy model adapted into a SOX-E-PSG variant that has a green bayonet cap.
+SOX-Plus/Pro lamps are also known to have been made available that were intended to have double the overall lifespan that of regular SOX/low-pressure sodium lamps but look extremely similar to regular lamps.

 LPS lamps are among the most efficient electrical light sources when measured in photopic lighting conditions, producing above 100 and up to 206 lm/W. This high efficiency is partly due to the light emitted being at a wavelength near the peak sensitivity of the human eye.
 They are used mainly for outdoor lighting (such as street lights and security lighting) where faithful color rendition is not important.

 LPS lamps are similar to fluorescent lamps in that they are a low-intensity light source with a linear lamp shape.
 They do not exhibit a bright arc as do high-intensity discharge (HID) lamps; they emit a softer luminous glow, resulting in less glare.
 Unlike HID lamps, during a voltage dip low-pressure sodium lamps return to full brightness rapidly.
 LPS lamps are available with power ratings from 10 to 180 W; longer lamp lengths can, however, suffer design and engineering problems.

 Modern LPS lamps have a service life of about 18,000 hours and do not decline in lumen output with age, though they do increase in energy consumption by about 10% towards end of life.
 This property contrasts with mercury vapor HID lamps, which become dimmer towards the end of life to the point of being ineffective, while consuming undiminished electrical power.

 In 2017 Philips Lighting, a major manufacturer of LPS lamps, announced they were discontinuing production of the lamps due to falling demand.
 Initially, production was due to be phased out in the course of 2020, but this date was brought forward and the last lamps were produced at the Hamilton, Scotland factory on December 31, 2019.